 The results paid off.
 A Public Policy Polling taken a few days before the election showed that Lamb was pulling ahead with senior citizens, a group which traditionally had broken for Republicans.

 Exit polling on seniors isn’t available yet.
 However, an exit poll taken by Public Policy Polling showed that Lamb’s doubling down on opposing Speaker Ryan’s plans to cut Medicare and Social Security may have ultimately pushed him over the top.
 52% of voters said health care was their top issue.
+Healthcare is always an issue that needs to be addressed as people want to feel secure, especially as they get older and are looking more to healthcare services.
+That is why when the services and industry are looked at by the government, they see how important it is to put money into it so they can function to the best of their ability and implement the best rostering software as well as make detailed plans for those with health issues, the list can go on.

 According to the Public Policy Polling, 41% of voters said that Saccone’s support of Speaker Ryan’s health care agenda made them less likely to vote for Saccone while 28% said that Saccone’s view made them more likely to vote for him.